Rama-2805/The_Smart_Nutrition_Agent_AI/README.md

 ## 🚀 How It Works

-1. **User Input**: Users provide information through a text query (e.g., "What’s a good meal for weight loss?")
+1. **User Input**: Users provide information through a text query (e.g., "What’s a good meal for weight loss?") or upload images (e.g., food photos or grocery labels).
 2. **Processing**: The input is processed by **IBM Granite LLM** to interpret the context, health goals, and preferences.
 3. **Data Retrieval**: The **Vector Index** retrieves the most relevant nutritional data from uploaded documents (e.g., USDA guidelines).
 4. **Response Generation**: The AI agent generates a personalized response, such as a **meal plan**, **food swap suggestion**, or a **nutritional explanation**.